leemeichin/k8s-guide/welcome.md

 description: How to quickly and easily set up an autoscaling Kubernetes cluster on Hetzner Cloud
 ---

-# Kubernetes in No Time At All
+# Kubernetes the Easy Way
 ![a cluster of mainframe servers stretching into a vibrant purple sunset; imagine synthwave blasting in the background](./assets/banner.png)

 !!!warning :construction: Work in Progress